Culture Shock in Vietnam

 City life in Vietnam

-The majority of expats who relocate to Vietnam will arrive to the hustle and bustle of cities such as Ho Chi Minh City or Hanoi.
+The majority of expats who relocate to Vietnam will arrive in the hustle and bustle of cities such as Ho Chi Minh City or Hanoi.
 At first, some expats might find the vibrancy and non-stop energy of Vietnamese city life overwhelming.
-Life amongst the touts, vendors, travellers and motorbikes can certainly be noisy, while exhilarating.
+Life amongst the vendors, travellers and motorbikes can certainly be noisy, while exhilarating.

 Unfortunately, market vendors are quick to assume that Westerners are wealthy, so expats can expect to find that the prices they are charged tend to be far higher than what the average local would pay for the same goods.
 However, one should never feel that they have to simply accept the price of an item.
 When it comes to shopping at markets in Vietnam, everything is open to negotiation.
-So expats should brush up on their bartering skills.

 Road safety and transport in Vietnam